covscript/covscript/docs/SDK.md

   Copying a `var` is cheap (a refcount bump); `cs::copy(var)` / `var::clone()` performs a deep copy.
 + **The context is the runtime root owner** of the process, compiler, instance and their children.
-All internal back-references to the defining context are raw non-owning pointers constrained by the context's lifetime; functions, structure methods, type constructors, and fibers all assume the defining context is alive when invoked.
-Escaping an object and invoking it after context destruction is undefined behavior.
+Script objects hold raw pointers back to their defining context; once the context is destroyed, those pointers are all invalidated, and using them is undefined behavior.

 The consequence is that **each resource is reclaimed when its last owning reference goes away** — no `collect_garbage()`, no deferred sweep.

 ## Resource Contracts

 These are the rules an embedder must follow.
-All internal back-references held by script objects are raw non-owning pointers that must not outlive their owner;
-using any escaped script object after its context is destroyed is undefined behavior.
+Script objects hold raw pointers back to their context; once the context is destroyed, those pointers are invalidated.
+Using any escaped script object after its context is destroyed is undefined behavior.

-### 1. Context lifetime (escaped objects)
+### 1. Context lifetime

 **All script objects assume their defining context is alive when used.**

-Invoking a script function, lambda, structure method, or type constructor after its defining context has been destroyed is **undefined behavior** — no check is performed and no exception is guaranteed.
-The context owns the function store that backs every script callable; when the context dies, the store and all its functions are freed.
+Invoking a script function, structure method, etc. after its defining context has been destroyed is **undefined behavior** — no check is performed and no exception is guaranteed.

-No escaped object is guaranteed to remain usable after context destruction — this includes a `structure`'s member data, type identity, and script methods.

 Therefore: